What Is Essential Thrombocythemia?

 You can have essential thrombocythemia and not notice any symptoms.
 You may learn you have it from a routine blood test that shows high platelet levels.
 Genetic testing and other blood tests can confirm a diagnosis.3,5

 Early symptoms may indicate a blood clot.
 A blood clot can form anywhere in the body.
 They typically form in your brain, hands, or feet.
 Common symptoms of a blood clot include:3,4

 - Chest pain

-Additionally, about 50% of patients with essential thrombocythemia have an enlarged spleen.
-Many people experience this as a feeling of fullness near the stomach.
+About half of people with essential thrombocythemia have an enlarged spleen.
+Many people experience this as a feeling of fullness near the stomach.1,5

-Sometimes one of the first symptoms of essential thrombocythemia is a blood clot that blocks blood flow in your brain.
+Some symptoms may be caused by a blood clot that blocks blood flow in your brain.
 This is called a stroke.
-Signs and symptoms of a stroke include:
+Symptoms of a stroke include:3

 - Slurred speech

 Some people experience bleeding.
 This is rare, but symptoms include:3